ArturLukianov/necronix/README.md

 # Necronix
-Necronix is a real time strategy game focused on unit management.
+Necronix is a real time strategy game where you are controlling undead beings to spread your will around the world.

+## Screenshots
 ## Characters
 ## Story
 ## Theme